UgurUysal86/MLS4MIL/Image Classification/README.md

 ![poster](https://github.com/UgurUysal86/MLS4MIL/blob/master/poster_classification.png)

 ## Introduction

+On the future battlefield, large numbers of sensors will generate a density of information that humans cannot meaningfully capture.
+Therefore, sensor data must be evaluated automatically, which will support decision-making about required effects at the required speed.
+AI-powered data analytics will accelerate decision-making in the sensor-effector chain.

 Deep neural networks for image classification have already proved to be highly useful in industrial applications but require vast amounts of human-annotated images to be reliable.
 Here the game engine [Arma3](https://arma3.com/) is used to generate synthetic images of various military vehicles in diverse situations.
 For instance, the angles and distances from which the vehicles are seen, and their locations can be varied.
 The synthetic images are then used to train deep neural networks, and their performance is evaluated on real-world images.